api4ai/general-cls-examples/python/aiohttp/README.md

 # API4AI general image classification / labelling sample

-This directory contains a minimalistic sample that sends requests to the API4AI Brand Recognition API.
+This directory contains a minimalistic sample that sends requests to the API4AI General Classification API.
 The sample is implemented in `python` using [aiohttp](https://pypi.org/project/aiohttp/) module.